From 8 Weeks to Operational Deployment: Training Your SAR Dog

 Blind Searches

-- Helper hides without puppy seeing
+Helper hides without the puppy seeing.

-- Puppy is released
+Puppy is released.

-- Handler stays neutral
+Handler stays neutral.

 Add Complexity